-Daniel Inouye, the late Senator of Hawaii and former President Pro Tempore, led the 442nd in that rescue.
+Daniel Inouye, the late senior US Senator from Hawai'i and former President Pro Tempore, led the 442nd in that rescue.
 He took a shot to the stomach, destroyed one machine gun nest, destroyed the next with his men, had his arm blown off, pried the live grenade from his (dead) right hand, destroyed the last nest, finished off the last German soldier with a one-handed burst from his Thompson SMG, was hit in the leg, and tumbled down to the bottom of the hill unconscious.
 For his actions, Inouye was awarded the Medal of Honor.
 The best part?
 He was one of twenty-one soldiers in the 442nd who were awarded the Medal of Honor.

 The launch of the NATO air strike campaign against Gadaffi's forces, just as the last city under rebel control seemed in imminent danger of falling.
 Whether or not this is a good thing is up for debate, but it is unlikely that Gadaffi would have been keen to offer an olive branch afterwards.

 This family, who also qualify as a Badass Family.
 Bethany Arceneaux's family tracked her down when she was kidnapped by her ex-boyfriend, and saved her life.

 Any time a member of the public is trying to save someone's life with CPR, and then the paramedics show up.